 Try these diabetic-friendly recipes

 At Health Total, our scientific approach to food science and Ayurveda creates an easy-to-follow diet plan.
 Our diabetes food plan helps to control blood glucose, improve the glucose tolerance and maintain the same in the long run.
-So why pop pills when you can treat diabetes the natural way!
-If you have diabetes or prediabetes, call our toll-free 1800 266 0607 to book an appointment.
+So why pop pills when you can manage diabetes the natural way!
+If you have diabetes or prediabetes, call our toll-free 1800266 0607 to book an appointment, and get your personalized best food for diabetes control food plan today!
 Get first Free Consultation!